msamedina/bionetverification/README.md

 2 5 9 0
 ```
 There is the option to run NuSMV on the generated network descriptions using 3 methods:
-1. Bulk run output specifications
+1. Bulk run output specifications (Table 5)
-2. Run individual output specifications
+2. Run individual output specifications (Table 6)
-3. Run general valid-invalid output specifications
+3. Run general valid-invalid output specifications (Table 7)

+When a method is selected, it runs on the full list of input problems.

+The Excel output file contains one sheet per method above:
+1. Bulk_OutSpec
+2. Single_OutSpec
+3. SSP_GenSpec

+Each sheet contains information on the problem being looked at such as relevant file names, verification runtime, verification result and/or result output file.
+This is done for the specifications described in Tables 1 and 2.
+Methods 1 and 2 run on specifications from Table 1 and method 3 runs on specifications from Table 2.

 ### ExCov
 An input file with the problems to be looked at is necessary.
 Format of the input file is another derivative of the DIMACS format.
-Please see the `ExCov_Input` file under `Examples` for more information.
+Please see the `ExCov_Input` file under `Inputs` for more information.

+The Excel output file contains information on the problems run such as relevant file names, existence of an exact cover, verification runtimes, verification result and output file.
+This is run on the specification as described in Table 1 for the single exact cover output 'k'.

 ### 3-SAT
 The tool generates random 3-SAT problems.
 The number of problems to be generated and the maximum number of literals are entered by the user when prompted.
 Example runs for SAT were run using the following input values: